benlk/columbus-regional-rail/_lines/amtrak-expansion.md

 Click around the map for more details on these station locations, and on the route of the trains.
 This list isn't official; there's still years of planning and construction work yet to come.
 But it's my best guess, based on [existing track locations](https://ohiodot.maps.arcgis.com/apps/webappviewer/index.html?id=82f597df8411453cafb18d62c371bc47) and public statements by planners.

-New stations on the the 3C+D line are based on [an Amtrak handout about the 3C+D line](https://media.amtrak.com/wp-content/uploads/2021/05/3CD-Corridor-Fact-Sheet-05-17-Final.pdf)[^1]:
+New stations on the the 3C+D line are based on [an Amtrak handout about the 3C+D line](https://media.amtrak.com/wp-content/uploads/2021/05/3CD-Corridor-Fact-Sheet-05-17-Final.pdf)[^1], with support from the [ORDC Rail Map](https://ohiodot.maps.arcgis.com/apps/webappviewer/index.html?id=82f597df8411453cafb18d62c371bc47) and the Hilliard station study[^4]:

 - Sharonville
 - Dayton